 Translation: 4 tables rate: 4 seats faced with or without table.
 Change is not allowed.
 Cancellations 50%

-Renfe allows you to book your ticket picking up your seat with a nice table which will be comfortable if you’re planning to work a bit with your laptop or taking few notes while travelling.
-Two more people will be sitting facing you and another one next to you.
+This is a good option if you’re 4 people.
+Renfe allows you to book four tickets paying a cheaper price.
+You’ll be sharing a space with your colleagues and you might have the opportunity to have a nice table which will be quite useful if you’re planning to work a bit with your laptop or you need to take a few notes while travelling.
+Two of your colleagues will be sitting facing you and the third one will be sitting next to you.

 b.
 “Promo: elección de asiento – NO. Cambios – NO. Anulaciones – NO”.